FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 Privileged accounts with higher levels of access should use MFA.

-These adminstrator or operator accounts can wreak havoc if misused or compromised.
-Therefore, as a developer, require MFA on admin accounts.
+These administrator or operator accounts can wreak havoc if misused or compromised.
+Therefore you should require MFA on admin accounts.
 Require MFA for every login.
 In extremely sensitive systems, all changes to a system could require additional factors.

 ### High value accounts